-BEIRUT – Lebanese is holding its first parliament elections in nine years, with more than 500 candidates vying for 128 seats.
+BEIRUT – Lebanon is holding its first parliament elections in nine years, with more than 500 candidates vying for 128 seats.

 According to Lebanon's sectarian-based power sharing system, the legislature is equally divided between Muslims and Christians.
-Established political parties and politicians are expected to get the lion's share of seats, but a record number of women and civil society candidates and independents are running, hoping to bring new faces and a degree of change to the corruption-plagued and debt ridden country.
+Established political parties and politicians are expected to get the lion's share of seats, but a record number of women, civil society candidates and independents are running, hoping to bring new faces and a degree of change to the corruption-plagued and debt-ridden country.

 Here's a look at the main political parties and key players:

-Future Movement: The Future Movement of Prime Minister Saad Hariri was founded in the mid-1990s by his father, the late Prime Minister Rafik Hariri, who was assassinated in a massive truck bomb in 2005.
-Hariri, a Sunni politician who also holds Saudi citizenship, currently heads the largest block in parliament.
-He is a critic of the Iranian-backed Hezbollah group but his unity government incorporates members of the group.
+The Future Movement of Prime Minister Saad Hariri was founded in the mid-1990s by his father, the late Prime Minister Rafik Hariri, who was assassinated in a massive bombing in 2005.
+Hariri, a Sunni politician who also holds Saudi citizenship, currently heads the largest bloc in parliament.
+He is a critic of the Iranian-backed Hezbollah group, which is nevertheless part of his unity government.
 Hariri's Future Movement is expected to lose some of its seats during Sunday's s elections due to a new electoral law that is likely to fragment the Sunni vote.
 Some of Hariri's supporters have also shifted their allegiance after the billionaire businessman, who also holds Saudi citizenship, laid off scores of employees in his development company because of Saudi spending cuts.

-Hezbollah: The Shiite Muslim Hezbollah guerrilla group, backed by Iran and Syria, was founded in 1982 as a resistance movement to Israeli occupation of parts of Lebanon, and has since grown into Lebanon's most potent military and political force.
+The Shiite Muslim Hezbollah guerrilla group, backed by Iran and Syria, was founded in 1982 as a resistance movement to Israeli occupation of parts of Lebanon, and has since grown into Lebanon's most potent military and political force.
 The group runs an extensive network of charities, schools and clinics and enjoys strong support among Shiite Muslims and some Christians for its record of fighting Israel.
-Its decision to send its fighters to Syria to shore up President Bashar Assad's forces in that country's civil war however is highly controversial, and may bring a degree of backlash from within the Shiite community.
+Its decision to send its fighters to Syria to shore up President Bashar Assad's forces, however, is highly controversial, and may bring a degree of backlash from within the Shiite community.
 However, it is still expected come out as a winner in these elections, along with its allies.
-Hezbollah currently holds 12 seats in parliament and is expected to keep the same number.
-The group's parliamentary block is known as Loyalty to the Resistance.
+Hezbollah is expected to keep its 12 seats in parliament.

-Amal group: The Shiite political group was created in the '80s by Imam Moussa al-Sadr, who went missing in Libya in 1978.
-The group is a strong ally of Hezbollah and is headed by Lebanon's powerful parliament speaker, Nabih Berri.
+The Shiite political group was founded in the 1970s by Imam Moussa al-Sadr, who went missing in Libya in 1978.
+The group is a close ally of Hezbollah and is headed by Lebanon's powerful parliament speaker, Nabih Berri.
 The 80-year-old Berri has held the post for more than 25 years and runs virtually uncontested.
-Berri is a strong ally of Syria and is running in a coalition with the militant Hezbollah and other Syrian-backed parties.
+Berri is an ally of the Syrian government and is running in a coalition with the militant Hezbollah and other Syrian-backed parties.

-Lebanese Forces: The right-wing Christian party is the main Christian rival of President Michel Aoun's Free Patriotic Movement and has been one of the harshest critics of Hezbollah.
-Led by former Christian warlord Samir Geagea who spent years in jail after the 1975-90 civil war ended, the Lebanese Forces is one of the most organized groups in the country and is expected to win more than the eight seats it currently holds in the legislature.
+The right-wing Christian party is the main Christian rival of President Michel Aoun's Free Patriotic Movement and has been one of the harshest critics of Hezbollah.
+Led by former Christian warlord Samir Geagea, who spent years in jail after the 1975-1990 civil war ended, the group is expected to win more than the eight seats it currently holds.

-Civil Society: A record number of civil society activists, women and independents are running in these elections, hoping to ride a wave of popular discontent over Lebanon's myriad troubles, including endemic power cuts, a waste management crisis and a soaring debt blamed on the country's corrupt politicians.
+A record number of civil society activists, women and independents are running in these elections, hoping to ride a wave of popular discontent over Lebanon's myriad troubles, including endemic power cuts, a waste management crisis and soaring debt blamed on corrupt politicians.
 They face the almost impossible task of competing with sectarian warlords, established parties and wealthy politicians, but hope to at least make a dent in the system.